alexwing/nerf_Unity_VR/README.md

 The main properties of this shader are:

 - _Iteration: This controls the number of iterations that the raymarching algorithm will use to render the volume.
 More iterations will produce a higher-quality rendering, but will also be slower.
 - _DataTex: This is the 3D data texture that represents the volume that will be rendered.
 - _MinVal and _MaxVal: These properties control the minimum and maximum values that will be used to map the data in the 3D texture to colors in the final rendering.
 - _alphaTransition: This property controls the transition between transparent and opaque regions of the volume.
 - _alphaFactor: This property controls the overall transparency of the volume.
+- _deptFactor: This property controls the depth of the volume.
+- _lightFactor: This property controls the intensity of the lighting applied to the volume.
 - _lighting: This property toggles the use of lighting in the rendering.
+- _Noise: This property toggles the use of noise in the rendering.
+- _NoiseTex: This is the 2D data texture that represents the noise that will be used in the rendering.
+- _noiseFactor: This property controls the intensity of the noise.
+- _MinX, _MaxX, _MinY, _MaxY, _MinZ, _MaxZ: These properties control the size of the volume.

 The shader also includes a number of helper functions for performing common tasks related to volume rendering, such as finding intersections between rays and bounding boxes, and computing the